Arrive Alive

 Shatterprufe and Road SafetyIn South Africa, most locally manufactured vehicles are fitted with an OE windscreen.
 The legislation also states that vehicle repairs should return the vehicle to its original state.

-Shatterprufe windscreens exceed SABS standards and are manufactured according to OE specification.
+Shatterprufe windscreens exceed SABS standards and are manufactured according to OE specifications.
 Shatterprufe also passes the drop ball test - any windscreen failing this test is illegal and may not be used.

 OE Standard